lherzolite2024/lherzolite2024.github.io/lherzolite_website_src.md

 With a history dating back to Roman times, Oviedo has preserved its architectural heritage while embracing contemporary development.
 The city has remarkable monuments that reflect its past.
 It is particularly renowned for its [Asturian pre-Romanesque architecture](https://www.spain.info/en/top/asturias-pre-romanesque/) style, first appeared in the 8th century, which showcases a unique and influential style from the early Middle Ages.
 The city is home to a number of exceptional pre-Romanesque buildings, including the Santa María del Naranco palace, the San Julián de los Prados and San Miguel de Lillo churches, the _Cámara Santa_ (Holy Chamber) or the Foncalada fountain, all of them recognized as [UNESCO World Heritage sites](https://whc.unesco.org/en/list/312/).
 Also, the Gothic-style Oviedo Cathedral, built between the centuries 13th and 16th, stands as an impressive example of medieval architecture.
 Oviedo's historic old town, known as the _Casco Antiguo_, is a maze of narrow streets and squares, adorned with beautiful buildings and picturesque plazas.

-Lastly, the building that houses the geology studies of the University of Oviedo, built in 1965 by the architect Ignacio Álvarez Castelao, is a protected architectural gem which is worth a visit.
+Lastly, the building that houses the geology studies of the University of Oviedo, built in 1965 by the architect Ignacio Álvarez Castelao, is a protected architectural building which is worth a visit.
 The building structure comprises two distinct yet interconnected buildings —the departmental building and the lecture hall— nestled within a spacious open area that includes a geological garden.
 A notable feature of this structure is the lecture hall, which expands akin to the spiral of a mollusc shell.
 The buildings integrate several works of art linked to different disciplines in the field of geology.
-The departmental building also houses a free geology museum, a mainstay of geoscience outreach in the region.
+The departmental building also houses a geology museum, which is free and a mainstay of geoscience outreach in the region.

 <iframe src="https://www.google.com/maps/embed?pb=!1m18!1m12!1m3!1d5801.427761162407!2d-5.850055306236552!3d43.36209140653389!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0xd368d1d7cf7aa7d%3A0xadc2f27b2a87f9dc!2sUniversidad%20de%20Oviedo!5e0!3m2!1ses!2ses!4v1701680466227!5m2!1ses!2ses" width="600" height="450" style="border:0;" allowfullscreen="" loading="lazy" referrerpolicy="no-referrer-when-downgrade"></iframe>